Come See Us at Artistry in Wood! - Woodcarving Illustrated

 The Woodcarving Illustrated booth will be a busy place — stop and visit!
 The magazine’s editor, Mindy Kinsey, and technical editor, Bob Duncan, will be on hand both days to meet readers and scout for new article ideas.
 You can also meet our sales team, Michele Sensenig and Ken Ebert.

-You’ll be able to see projects from recent and upcoming issues, as well as artwork from upcoming books.
-We’ll also have some of Fox Chapel’s new books available for you to page through, and we’ve made arrangements with on-site vendors to make sure you can purchase your own copies.
-And of course we’ll be giving away free copies of Woodcarving Illustrated, Scroll Saw Woodworking & Crafts, and the Fox Books catalog.
-We’re also selling a variety of Fox Chapel Publishing’s popular coloring books
+We will be celebrating Woodcarving Illustrated magazine’s 20th anniversary with cake and special displays.
+You’ll be able to see projects from recent issues and books.
+We’ll be giving away free copies of Woodcarving Illustrated, Scroll Saw Woodworking & Crafts, and the Fox Books catalog.
+We’re also selling a variety of Fox Chapel Publishing’s popular coloring books.

-This year, we’ve taken the reins on the demonstrations that used to be organized by the Dayton Carver’s guild, which will be held adjacent to our booth.
+We’re pleased to note that SIX Fox Chapel Publishing authors will be at the show.
+Get your books autographed, watch them carve, ask questions, and admire their work!
+Lori Dickie, the author of Quick & Cute Carving Projects, and Wayne and Jacob Fowler, the father-son duo who wrote Woodworker’s Pattern Book, will both be in the FCP booth.
+We’ll be happy to introduce you to Floyd Rhadigan, Judy Gale Roberts, Tom Hindes, and Bruce Nicholas, too.
+We’ll have copies of their books — plus other new titles — available for you to page through, and we’ve made arrangements with on-site vendors to make sure you can purchase your own copies.

+This show is well known for its great demonstrations, and this year is no different.
+They will be held adjacent to our booth, so they’re easy to find.
 See the list below for details.

 We look forward to seeing you at the show — please stop by and say hello!